gpsvncl/ETC_CNN/README.md

 3. Thirdly, the 5-tuples have included in the json files, when option -m used.
 4. IPv6 has been supoorted.
 5. There are two 2-layer type can parsing using dpkt,ethernet and raw packet which has no 2-layer.
 But the raw packet parsing only supoort IPv4.
-6. The retransmittion packets has dropped.
+6. The retransmittion packets has dropped in the flow, when process the traffic.

 ### Some modification